gaulinsoft/jTypes/README.md

     - [virtual](#virtual)
     - [visible](#visible)

+## Requirements

+jTypes requires ECMAScript 5, which is supported by any modern platform or web browser (and Internet Explorer 9+).

 ## Setup

 Include the `core.js` or `core.min.js` files for each release in your application using the jTypes CDN: